-Lincoln, California Motorcycle Accident Attorney
+Lincoln Motorcycle Accident Attorney

-Whether motorcycles are your preferred commuting method or if they are simply a fun pastime, riding down the streets of Lincoln is meant to be an enjoyable experience.
-On the other hand, anyone who has experience riding a motorcycle understands that there are inherent risks involved.
-Because of the size of motorcycles, it's not uncommon for drivers of cars and trucks to miss seeing a motorcycle.
-In addition, the lack of protection between the rider and the pavement increases the chance of suffering broken bones, head and brain injuries, or even death.
+Whether motorcycles are your preferred commuting method or if they are simply a fun pastime, riding down the streets of Lincoln is an enjoyable experience.
+However, riding a motorcycle comes with significant risks.
+Because of the size of motorcycles, it's common for drivers of motor vehicles to miss seeing a motorcycle.
+In addition, the lack of protection between the rider and the pavement increases the chance of suffering broken bones, head, and brain injuries, or even death.

-The rates of motorcycles accidents across the country, including in Lincoln, are higher than they should be.
+The rates of motorcycles accidents across the country, including Lincoln, are higher than they should be.
 While some accidents are unavoidable, many collisions involving motorcycles are preventable and result in unnecessary injury to the parties involved.

 Causes of accidents involving motorcycles include: